• Key supplier to the NHS

 • Don’t meet the requirements to get a bed through the NHS

-It is possible that an external charity may offer financing help to buy a mobility bed, these situations are few and far but it is worth checking with local charities in your area.
+It is possible that an external charity may offer financing help to buy a mobility bed, so it is worth checking with local charities in your area.

-There are also VAT relief options available for people with one or more ongoing disabilities, this UK government VAT relief page explains the criteria for zero VAT eligibility on products intended for the care or management of a person’s disability.
+There is VAT relief options for people with one or more ongoing disabilities, this UK government VAT relief page explains the criteria for zero VAT eligibility on products intended for the care or management of a person’s disability.

 Get Expert Advice Today